Acceleration radiation from vibrating atoms in Schwarzschild spacetime: Setup and (1+1) Quantization

 A natural vacuum for stationary observers at infinity is the Boulware state, defined by annihilation conditions \(a^{\rm out}_\omega|0\rangle_B=a^{\rm in}_\omega|0\rangle_B=0\) for all \(\omega>0\).
 Its two‑point (Wightman) function along the radial sector takes the conformally flat (1+1) form

 up to an additive constant that encodes IR regularization in two dimensions.
-In the present work we use mode functions and normal ordering with respect to the Boulware basis and evaluate observables along timelike detector worldlines outside the horizon.
+By construction, this Boulware state is empty of particles for static observers at infinity but exhibits divergent stress-energy as \(r\to r_h\) \cite{Birrell:1982ix,Wald:1995yp}.
+In what follows, we therefore keep the detector at radii \(R_0\) that satisfy the conservative near-horizon validity conditions summarized in Eq. \eqref{eq:validity-domain}, so that the worldline never samples the pathological region.
+In the present work, we use mode functions and normal ordering with respect to the Boulware basis and evaluate observables along timelike detector worldlines outside the horizon.
 We emphasize that while the (1+1) reduction captures the causal and redshift structure of radial propagation exactly (through the conformal factor \(f\)), it neglects backscattering and angular‑momentum barriers that appear in the full (3+1) theory; these enter as density‑of‑states and greybody factors in a higher‑dimensional treatment and are briefly discussed in Section \ref{sec5}.